a guest post by Kate Orson

 So bring on the laughter!
 If your child runs a mile when you suggest it’s bedtime, then perhaps have a fun game of chase, letting them escape so they take on the more powerful role.
-Or try to dress them in their pyjamas but ‘dress’ the pillow.
+Or try to dress them in their pajamas but ‘dress’ the pillow.
 Read their bedtime stories in a silly accent, or have the book upside down, and wonder why the words are coming out all wrong.
 Put yourself to bed instead of your child.
 Each time you make a ‘mistake’ exclaim to your child about your confusion at how you just can’t seem to get it right.
 Repeat as long as you have the time, (or energy!)
 Laughter has been clinically proven to induce melatonin production, the sleep hormone, so with every giggle your child will be closer to sleep.

 Don’t be afraid for things to get a little wild!
 Connection breeds co-operation so play and laughter can actually help to dissolve the power struggles we may get into at bedtime.

 So add a little laughter into your bedroom routine.
 And feel free to share how you get on in the comments below.

-Kate Orson is a Hand In Hand Instructor.
+Kate Orson is a former Hand In Hand Instructor.
 She is originally from the UK but now lives in Basel, Switzerland.
 She is the mother of one daughter.